samux87/blurOnVideo/README.md

 # blurOnVideo
-blur on a video portion
+blur on a video portion using OpenCV